This program is now enrolling for Spring 2020.

 Consumer use of herbal supplements continues to grow and graduates of MUIH’s M.S.
 Clinical Herbalism program will be prepared to serve as clinicians with the knowledge and tools to provide whole person, relationship-centered healthcare.
 MUIH offers the only M.S.
 Clinical Herbal Medicine program from a regionally accredited university.
 Learn about the healing power of herbs from a leading academic institution for natural and integrative health in the nation; MUIH has been rated in the top 10 schools in herbal medicine in USA Today’s Top 10 List.
-The program prepares students to apply the principles, practices, and concepts in herbal medicine to the development and implementation of clinical strategies and real-world solutions, and integrates contemporary scientific evidence with tradition and practical herbal experiences for integration into the contemporary healthcare environment.
+The program prepares students to apply the principles, practices, and concepts in herbal medicine to the development and implementation of clinical strategies and real-world solutions.
+Students integrate scientific evidence with tradition and practical herbal experiences for integration into the contemporary healthcare environment.
 MUIH’s program empowers students with the critical thinking skills, health information literacy and expertise in herbal medicine to become clinical herbalists and leaders in the integration of herbal medicine into modern healthcare.
 This 36-credit program includes online courses and a required 4-day intensive in-person experience on-campus; students may also choose to take some selected courses on campus.
-The program also provides students with practical experiences in a clinical residency, and offers unique opportunities through MUIH’s herbal dispensary and garden.
+The program also provides students with practical experiences in an experiential clinical program, and offers unique opportunities through MUIH’s herbal dispensary and garden.